-- The site is located approximately 230 metres outside of the village framework and is within the Bedfordshire and Cambridgeshire Claylands also described in the District Design Guide as The Fen Edge.
-The site measures approximately 0.17 hectares.
+- 1. The site is located approximately 230 metres outside of the village framework and is within the Bedfordshire and Cambridgeshire Claylands also described in the District Design Guide as The Fen Edge.
+The site approximately measures 0.07 hectares.
 To the north and south of the site are existing caravan pitches.
-To the west and east of the site is an agricultural fields..
-The site is on Grade 1 Agricultural Lane (Excellent Quality Agricultural Land).
-Existing mature trees are located on the east and west boundary. - 2.
+To the west of the site is an agricultural field and to the east is the lane of Cadwin Field.
+Beyond Cadwin Field is an agricultural field.
+The site is on Grade 1 Agricultural Land (Excellent Quality Agricultural Land).
+Existing mature trees are located between the site and the fields to the west and the lane of Cadwin Field and the field to the east. - 2.
 The history of the site indicates that the site was used as a scrapyard before the granting of consent for mobile homes. - 3.
-The existing site has two static mobile homes, a caravan and a couple of outbuildings. - 4.
-The previous planning permission on site S/1803/09/F was a temporary permission for a gypsy/traveller plot that expired on the 18th August 2012.
-The proposal seeks to make permanent the gypsy/traveller plot.
+The existing site has one static caravan, one mobile caravan, one dayroom, toilet/bathroom block and associated garden structures.
+The applicant and her eight children live on site.
+The school aged children are between 7 15. - 4.
+The proposal seeks to make permanent a gypsy/traveller plot with the erection of a dayroom following the demolition of the existing toilet/bathroom and dayroom.
+While this application is a standalone consent, the agent has commented on the proposal in relation to the temporary consent of S/1134/09/F.